 What’s the answer?
 Just be yourself.
 Do YOU.

 None of us are perfect nor will we ever be.
 But not being perfect doesn’t make us simply imperfect, it’s just makes us uniquely ourselves.
-We find true fulfilment by listening and following our hearts not by doing the things we feel should we be doing.
+We find true fulfilment by listening and following our hearts not by doing the things we feel we should be doing.

 I remember I once had a job I absolutely hated, but I stayed because it was a ‘good position at a ‘great company’.
 I would go to work everyday miserable and I couldn’t fake my sadness so I didn’t get along with my colleagues which made my work life even more pitiful.
 But how could I leave?
 I mean what would people think of me?
 Would they think I’m weak and a quitter?!
 So I decided to stick it out.